Certified Kubernetes Administrator Exam Series (Part-1): Core Concepts

 In the worker nodes, the Kubelet is the process responsible for registering the nodes within the Kubernetes cluster.
 It uses a template known as PodSpec (Pod Specification) to register the node to the Kube-API Server using logs, hostnames, or flags.

-It receives instructions from the kube-scheduler through the API Server to load a container.
+It receives instructions from the kube-scheduler through the API Server on how to load a container.
 It then requests the container runtime on the worker node to run an application instance by pulling the required image.
 It then continuously monitors the Pod and containers, periodically reporting to the API server.

 Kubelet is not installed automatically when creating a cluster with kubeadmin; it must be manually installed for every node.
 It needs to first be downloaded using the following command: